All Episodes

 Where was he born?

-Chicago, Atlanta, Detroit, St. Louis.
+Chicago, Atlanta, Detroit, St. Louis?

 No, he was born in Toronto.

-That's how bad it's c become.
+That's how bad it's become.

-She boasts about being one thirty-second Cherokee, right?
+She boasts about being 132nd Cherokee, right?

-It's like the last the last prejudice.
+You know, it's like the last prejudice.

-Uh I don't I don't want to I have a dream that one day my children will live in an America where they're judged not on the color of their skin, but on whether they've got an aunt in Saskatoon.
+I have a dream that one day my children will live in an America where they're judged not on the color of their skin, but on whether they've got an aunt in Saskatoon.

-He hasn't he hasn't activated his it's just latent.
+He hasn't activated his, it's just latent.

-It's like some people are carrying, you know, it's like um inbred European royal families where some of them are carrying the hemophilia gene or whatever.
+It's like some people are carrying, you know, it's like inbred European royal families where some of them are carrying the hemophilia gene or whatever.

 He's only carrying the sinister Canadian gene.

-He's uh Stephen Fulard, he's an American.
+Stephen Foulard, he's an American.

 He's a red-blooded American, or so, or so all his neighbors think.

-But he says now, he emails me, he says, My dad was born in Manitoba.
+But he says now, he emails me, he says, my dad was born in Manitoba.

 How soon before the United States government makes me go around with a red maple leaf sewed to my coat to identify me?

-And as I said, my line is this you Americans have been running the joint, and look at the state of it.
+You Americans have been running the joint, and look at the state of it.

 I want an all-Canadian ticket.